-- 4.16 A councillor may, by way of a notice submitted under clause 4.11, ask a question for response by the general manager about the performance or operations of the council. - 4.17 A councillor is not permitted to ask a question with notice under clause 4.16 that comprises a complaint against the general manager or a member of staff of the council, or a question that implies wrongdoing by the general manager or a member of staff of the council. - 4.18 The general manager or their nominee may respond to a question with notice submitted under clause 4.16 by way of a report included in the business papers for the relevant meeting of the council or orally at the meeting.
+- 4.16 A councillor may, by way of a notice submitted under clause 4.11, ask a question for response by the chief executive officer about the performance or operations of the council. - 4.17 A councillor is not permitted to ask a question with notice under clause 4.16 that comprises a complaint against the chief executive officer or a member of staff of the council, or a question that implies wrongdoing by the chief executive officer or a member of staff of the council. - 4.18 The chief executive officer or their nominee may respond to a question with notice submitted under clause 4.16 by way of a report included in the business papers and minutes of a subsequent ordinary meeting of Council, or orally at the meeting.
+If the preparation of a response is likely to divert significant time and resources of staff the response will be provided no later than the third ordinary meeting of council following the meeting that the question was published.